Does Ashland Creek Press charge a reading fee for submissions?

 How can I contact an Ashland Creek Press author?

 Many of our authors have their own blogs and web sites, which we link to from the Ashland Creek Press author pages.
-Otherwise, while we don't give out author information, we are happy to forward messages to authors — feel free to e-mail a message to author (at) ashlandcreekpress (dot) com, with the author's name in the subject line, and we'll forward it along.
+Otherwise, while we don't give out author information, we are happy to forward messages to authors — feel free to e-mail a message to editors (at) ashlandcreekpress (dot) com, including the author's name in the subject line, and we'll forward it along.

 Do you consider self-published books?